Table of Contents

 The midbrain (mesencephalon) connects the diencephalon to the pons.

-The important features of midbrain are:
+The important components of midbrain are:

 Cranial nerves III (oculomotor) and IV (trochlear) nuclei